vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 RFM is based on sampling random matrices, which have been found to often preserve dot product well.
 For example Gaussian Random Projections a simple element wise matrix sampling.
 After these random features are sampled, then we can employ for example gradient boosting on them.
+This method of approximation was also used in [Performer Transformer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) and [word mover's embedding](/ml/Word-Movers-Embedding-Cheap-WMD-For-Documents).

 ### Ensemble Distillation
 Ensemble distillation is much better for DL and performs similar to ensemble, in contrary to random feature mapping.
 Training of average of 10 models does not work for DL, because once a simple solution is found in one of the models, the gradients will prevent futher exploration in the other models
 On the other hand in RFM this does not seem to be problem, because gradient descent is not used?

 ### Input Data Distribution
 Note that, input distribution matters for the results.